fredfeng/CS292C/homework/hw1/README.md

 Immediately below `BinarySearch`, we duplicated its implementation into another method called `BuggyBinarySearch`.
 The only change we made is to make the index variables (`lo`, `mid`, `hi`, etc.) into 4-bit integers (unsigned), whereas in Dafny `int` is the default infinite-precision integer.

-Copy and paste the (good) invariant you wrote for `BinarySearch` into `BuggyBinarySearch` and see if Dafny can verify the correctness of the method.
-You shall see that Dafny cannot verify the correctness of `BuggyBV4BinarySearch`.
+Copy and paste the (working) invariant you wrote for `BinarySearch` into `BuggyBinarySearch` and see if Dafny can verify the correctness of the method.
+Note that to make the invariant well-typed, you may need to do some conversion from `int` to `bv4` using the syntax `x as bv4` which converts a variable of type `int` to `bv4`.

+After that, you shall see that Dafny cannot verify the correctness of `BuggyBV4BinarySearch`.
 Your tasks are to:
 1. locate the exact line where Dafny reports an error,
 2. explain why Dafny cannot verify the correctness of the method
 3. patch *only one line of implementation code* in the loop body to make verification succeed.

 Include your answers to the above questions in your submission.
 You should also attach the modified code with the fix in your submission.

+*Hint*: The answers to the above questions can be found in the Wikipedia page for binary search, under the section Implementation Issues.